- Why Generic RFPs Fail for Shopify Plus Migration Services

 Section 4: Key Deliverables & Custom App Requirements

 Outline required custom features that cannot be solved with off-the-shelf Shopify apps, such as custom subscription logic or B2B customer portals.
+If you operate in the wholesale space, ensure your partner understands Shopify B2B Technical SEO to scale wholesale traffic effectively.

 Section 5: Submission Guidelines & SLA Requirements